 To the patients of CVCH and fellow community members,

-As of today, no patients of CVCH have tested positive for COVID-19, but we assume that this will eventually change.
 I want to take this opportunity to share with you the steps that CVCH is taking to ensure the health and safety of our patients, the community at large, and our employees during the COVID-19 outbreak.

 We have implemented a system to ensure that only symptom-free staff are providing services to CVCH patients.
 Staff providing care for symptomatic patients are outfitted in the appropriate personal protective equipment (PPE) to keep them safe from contracting the virus.